mauricelam/ScrollMaps/README.md

 ```

 # TODO:
-- The status in the browser action icon is not correct for the options page
 - "Allow on this site" is wrong for Google domains
 - Update injectScript to use chrome.scripting.executeScript with MAIN world